 Nha Trang also has an incredible amount of quite nice fancy beachside resorts.
 Unfortunately, this wasn’t in my budget, and if you’re reading this backpacking guide it’s unlikely to be in yours.
 Nevertheless, you can find 3 to 4-star resorts for just $20.00 per night.
 For such a small step up in price you get a lot more including a pool to relax in.

 Here are my top picks for the backpacking Nha Trang guide:

-A fun and tropical hostel with a pool right on the beach.
-Dorm rooms start at $9.00 per night.BOOK NOW
+A fun and tropical hostel in a great location.
+Dorm rooms start at $6.00 per night.BOOK NOW